 Ceilings Visually inspected from floor level.
-Plasterboard lined with areas of PVC and timber panelling.
-Internal walls Visually inspected from floor level
+Plasterboard/lath and plaster lined with fibreboard panelling or similar at attic floor level.
+There are areas of PVC panelling, polystyrene tile and textured coating.

 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Predominantly plasterboard lined with some solid walling plastered on the hard.
-There are areas of timber panelling and exposed brickwork.
+A mixture of solid construction plastered on the hard and plasterboard with fibreboard panelling or similar at attic floor level.
+There is PVC panelling within the shower room.

 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
-Flooring is a mixture of suspended timber and solid construction.
+Flooring is predominantly of suspended timber construction with an area of solid flooring within the vestibule.
 Various fitted floor coverings exist above.

 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-There are timber panel doors including a sliding door to the bathroom.
-There are timber skirtings, timber door surrounds and window sills and a timber tread and riser staircase.
+There are timber panel and timber and glass panel doors, timber skirtings, timber door and window surrounds and a timber tread and riser staircase.
 Kitchen fittings comprise floor and wall mounted units.
 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.

-There is a wood fired stove within the living room which is vented to a 'twin-wall' flue.
+There is a wood burning stove within the living room which appears to be vented to the chimney.
 Other fireplaces have been removed.
-Internal descriptions Viewally increated

-Internal decorations Visually inspected.
-Paper, paint and tile finishes.
+[ Internal decorations Visually inspected.
+There are paper, paint and tile finishes.
 Cellars Not applicable.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Electricity is from the mains grid with the circuit breaker consumer unit and meter located within a hall inspection cupboard.
+Electricity is from the mains grid with the fuse box and meter located within a vestibule inspection cupboard.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Gas is from the mains supply with the meter located within a dining room inspection cupboard.
+Gas is from the mains supply with the meter located within an external inspection box.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Cold water is from the public main and where seen plumber fittings were of copper and PVC pipework.
-Sanitary fittings comprise a three piece suite within the bathroom.
+Cold water is from the public main and, where seen, plumber fittings were of copper and PVC pipework.
+Sanitary fittings comprise a three piece suite in both the bathroom and shower room.
 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-Heating is provided by a gas combination boiler located within a kitchen cupboard.
-This heats radiators and also appears to provide hot water on demand.
+Heating is provided by a gas combination boiler located within a bedroom cupboard.
+This heats steel radiators and also appears to provide hot water on demand.
 Drainage Drainage covers etc. were not lifted.
 Neither drains nor drainage systems were tested.
-All foul and surface water drainage is assumed to be to the main public sewer.

 Fire, smoke and burglar alarms Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
-There appears to be smoke detection equipment in place and although not tested, this may not fully comply with Scottish Government guidelines on Fire and Smoke alarms, effective from February 2022.
-Further checks should be made and the system upgraded as necessary.
+Burglar alarm and CCTV system noted.
+We are advised that fire detection equipment within the property fully complies with Scottish Government standards effective from February 2022 and this should be confirmed by the purchaser.